 Newspaper Theatre (NPT) was born as a theatrical manifesto by Arena Theater of Sao Paulo.
-With the 12 techniques of NPT, any group of actors and non-actors can transform any non-dramatic text (Newspapers, documents, the bible, etc.) into a critical and empathic investigation of the news.
-ImaginAction is offering Unlock the News courses, Dojo spaces and workshops.
+With the 12 techniques of NPT, a group of actors and non-actors can transform any non-dramatic text (Newspapers, documents, the bible, etc.) into a critical and empathic investigation of the news.

 Reading the news without any comment or commentary, detached from the context of the newspaper.
-The audience is less influenced by such biases as the position of the story in the paper or the headline’s size, choosing and reading of the text make it a public newspaper theatre event.
+Such biases less influence the audience as the story’s position in the paper or the headline’s size; choosing and reading the text make it a public newspaper theatre event.

 Information that is omitted by the newspapers is added to give a more “complete” version.
 This information comes from other news, research, or the knowledge we possess: The leading questions in this stage are what do we know that is not there?
 What is missing?

-Reading two contradictory or linked stories (alternating them) to shed new light adds more in-depth explanation or provides a new dimension.
-Crossed reading is adding information and allows us to discover new theatrical possibilities.
+Reading two contradictory or linked stories (alternating them) to shed light and add a more in-depth explanation provides a new layer to the reading.
+In Crossed reading, the crossing of texts allows for new theatrical possibilities.

-When reading (or singing) a text with rhythm, we add a musical commentary, such as samba, tango, and Gregorian chant.
-The text is “filtered” by the new rhythm’s connotations, allowing for more critical and empathic reading.
+When reading (or singing) a text with rhythm, we add a musical commentary, such as samba, tango, or a chant.
+In rhythmical reading, the text is “filtered” by the new rhythm’s connotations, allowing for a more critical and empathic reading of the news.

-Reading the text while adding parallel actions that show either the context in which the reported event occurred or complement the spoken story via contrasting with another activity type.
+Reading the text while adding parallel actions showing either the context in which the reported event occurred or complementing the spoken story by contrasting with another activity type.

 The news is improvised on stage to explore/exploit variants and possibilities.
-It is open to re-playing, and suggestion and involvement from the audience.
+It is open to re-playing and suggestions and involvement from the audience.

 Reading or acting the story together with facts or scenes that show the event in a context of other historical moments or other countries or social systems.

-Performing the text with the aid or accompaniment of reinforcing material, such as audio/visuals, jingles, advertising or publicity materials.
-It adds to new aesthetical dimensions and possibilities to the performance.
+Performing the text with the aid or accompaniment of reinforcing material, such as audio/visuals, jingles, advertising, or publicity materials.
+It adds new aesthetical dimensions and possibilities to the performance.